-1. Open in LinkedIn by tapping it.
-Tap A. This will open the Share page.
+1. Open in LinkedIn on your mobile device.
+Tap Share.
+This will open the Share page.

-Type a message into the Write something or use @ to mention someone field, then tap ?.
+2. Type a message into the Write something or use @ to mention someone field and then tap .
 This will open the Select a link page.